Nidhibansalll/CEI_DE_WORK/Week-08-ecommerce-order-analytics-system/README.md

 4. **Analyzes** it with 16 SQL queries — from basic aggregations to window functions and cohort retention
 5. **Serves** business summaries through a command-line reporting tool
 6. **Verifies** correctness with edge-case tests

-The goal wasn't just "write queries that run" — it was to build something that behaves sensibly when the data is wrong, the way a real pipeline has to.

 ---